-'There are some lovely performances here, especially from Corydon Singers themselves … This is a fascinating disc' (BBC Record Review)
+'There are some lovely performances here, especially from Corydon Singers themselves … this is a fascinating disc' (BBC Record Review)

-'A revelatory issue, strongly recommended' (RTE, Ireland)
+'A revelatory issue, strongly recommended' (RTÉ, Ireland)

 'Corydon Singers and the Corydon Orchestra and five soloists all cover themselves with glory and the recording is fine' (Daily Mail)